 We are the St. Lawrence River's most experienced cruise operator.
-This is our home.
+This river is our home.

 Our years of experience, knowledge of the region, and attention to our guests ensures full value.

 Magnificent, ever-changing scenery, and protected gentle waters between safe and secure overnight ports

-All shore excursions are included and educational information is presented en route.
+All shore tours are included in your cruise fare and educational information is presented en route.

 Wholesome, generous regional cuisine